Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 Plug and Play Example

-using BioChemicalTreatment # This Package :)
+using BioChemicalTreatment # This package :)

-using ModelingToolkit # Basic Modeling Framework.
+using ModelingToolkit # Basic modeling framework.
 Takes e.g. care of simplification of the equations

 using DifferentialEquations # Solve the equations